 Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit (Acts 2:38 NKJV).

-On our day of salvation, we know the Spirit abides in us exactly the same way the one hundred and twenty in the Upper Room knew - we will speak in tongues as the Spirit gives utterance (Acts 2:4).
+On our day of salvation, we know the Spirit abides in us exactly the same way the one hundred and twenty in the Upper Room knew - we speak in tongues as the Spirit gives utterance (Acts 2:4).
 We can see this emphatically in other scriptures as well:

 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 For they heard them speak with tongues and magnify God (Acts 10:44-46 NKJV).